aziztitu/suffix-tree-demo/README.md

 There are other approaches to some of these applications, but Suffix trees are an ideal fit as they have a linear time complexity for "on-line" construction as well as for searching.

-Other approaches include algorithms such as <a href="https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/" target="_blank">KMP</a>, and <a href="https://www.geeksforgeeks.org/boyer-moore-algorithm-for-pattern-searching/" target="_blank">Boyer-Moore</a> that preprocess the *pattern* to make *the* pattern searching better, whereas the Suffix Tree preprocesses the *text* to make *any* pattern searching better.
+Other approaches include algorithms such as [KMP](https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/), and [Boyer-Moore](https://www.geeksforgeeks.org/boyer-moore-algorithm-for-pattern-searching/) that preprocess the *pattern* to make *the* pattern searching better, whereas the Suffix Tree preprocesses the *text* to make *any* pattern searching better.

 Also since Suffix Tree is more general, you can perform a wide variety of queries on it.
 The downside however is that it uses more disk space and takes a little longer to preprocess the text.